East Berkshire Football League

 The East Berkshire Football League is a football competition based in East Berkshire, England.
 The league has two divisions, headed by the Premier Division.
 The Premier Division was a feeder to the Hellenic League but lost its step 7 status after the 2011–12 season.

 History

-The East Berkshire Football League was formed in the late 19th century under the name East Berks & South Bucks League and was known as the Hayes & Giles League during the 1990's and early 2000's, when there were three divisions until expansions in 2006 and 2009 which saw the addition of the fourth division in 2006 (dropped in 2016).
+The East Berkshire Football League was formed in 1963, following the merger between the Ascot & District League (1903) and Maidenhead & District League (1913).
+It continued to use the Ascot League title until 1964.
+The league was known as the Hayes & Giles League during the 1990's and early 2000's for sponsorship reason, when there were three divisions until expansions in 2006 and 2009 which saw the addition of the fourth division in 2006 (dropped in 2016).
 The fifth division was added in 2009, but was dropped in 2013.
 In 2018, the third division was also dropped, leaving the league with three leagues until 2021, when the second division was also dropped.